fact-claims/fact.claims/www.fact.claims/content/howto/crawling.md

 ### 6. Validating Claims:

-- Ensure the fact graph conforms to the `fact.claims` SHACL specification.
+- Ensure the fact web conforms to the `fact.claims` SHACL specification.
 - Employ SHACL validation to check for consistency, integrity, and adherence to predefined rules.
 - Implement automated validation during or post-crawling.
 - Handle any validation errors systematically, providing appropriate feedback or corrective measures.